OfficialCodenaut/OfficialCodenaut/README.md

 ---

-I'm a software developer and cybersecurity learner from Poland.
+I'm a software developer from Poland transitioning into cybersecurity, currently focused on penetration testing, red teaming, and offensive security.

-I enjoy understanding how systems are built, how they communicate, how they fail, and how they can be improved and secured.
+My background in software development helps me understand systems from both perspectives: how they are built and how they can fail.

-My goal is not only to write software, but to understand the technology behind it.
-From code and applications to operating systems, networks, and infrastructure.
+I enjoy understanding how applications, operating systems, networks, and infrastructure work - and how they can be analyzed, tested, and secured.

-Currently I'm building my foundations in cybersecurity, system administration, networking, Linux, and Python while creating practical projects and documenting my learning journey.
+My goal is not only to use security tools, but to understand the concepts behind them and apply them through practical projects, labs, and technical documentation.

 ---